ErbekB/ErbekB/README.md

   Guten Tag,  I'm a former teacher from Germany turned coding enthusiast.
   <br>
   <br>
-  🔬 Currently, I'm delving into the fascinating world of coding, learning from the best to master the art of Software Development.
+  🔬 Currently, I'm delving into the fascinating world of coding, learning from the best to master the art of Software Development
   <br>
   📚 My current obsession?
 Java.
-I'm exploring the intricacies of this language with passion.
+I'm exploring the intricacies of this language with passion
   <br>
   💻 I love writing code and learn anythings about it
   <br>